Autodesk/bionano-wetLabAccelerator/README.md

 - adding instructions
   - ability to add to pipette, thermocycle templates
-  - scaffolds for each instruction as defaults
+  - scaffolds for each instruction as defaults????

 - thermocycle template

-- required fields + UI feedback

 - directive for response to order / run
   - abstract so can pass in strings dep on type
   - link to transcriptic page

 - json editor - have a save so that model doesn't reposition cursor, but need to validate

+- ngMessages support

 - upgrade to angular 1.4 (longer-term) ??